Skip to content

 Adult immunisation

-Until recently, data on influenza vaccination coverage had been based on population surveys.
 Since 1 March 2021, there has been mandatory reporting of influenza vaccines to the AIR.
-Note that these data may underestimate true coverage, due to under-reporting of adult vaccinations to the AIR, and relatively recent introduction of mandatory reporting (NCIRS 2022).
+Note that these data may underestimate true coverage, due to under-reporting of adult vaccinations to the AIR, and relatively recent introduction of mandatory reporting (NCIRS 2023).

 For further information, see: